 - Field goals

 It also subtracts negative statistics:

 Check out Hollinger’s book series Pro Basketball Forecast like the one linked here to gain a painstakingly in-depth idea of the exact formula used to calculate PER.

-Or, if you are someone who gets anxiety from seeing the type of formula displayed behind Albert Einstein on a chalkboard in old photos, check out the list below of PER numbers and what they usually represent for a player’s career over the course of NBA history.
+If you are someone who gets anxiety from seeing the type of formula displayed behind Albert Einstein on a chalkboard in old photos, check out the list below of PER numbers and what they usually represent for a player’s career over the course of the NBA history.